 But if you are willing to invest in some severe ASICs equipment, you can very well try to mine Bitcoin.

 What do I need to start crypto mining?

 Before starting to mine, there are a few things that you need to check off your list.

 First off, you’ll need a wallet compatible with the cryptocurrency you plan on mining.
 This will help you securely store your coins.
 There are many types of wallets to choose from, such as hardware, desktop, mobile, and online wallets.

-Depending on the cryptocurrency you are opting for, you will also need an official or a third-party cryptocurrency mining software.
-If you’re opting to join a mining pool, then you’ll need an online membership.
+Next, if you’re opting to join a mining pool, you’ll need an online membership.
 A membership at an online cryptocurrency exchange will also help you exchange your virtual coins.

-Finally, and the most important of all is to ensure that you have a reliable, full-time internet connection.
+Finally, the most important is ensuring that you have a reliable, full-time internet connection.

 It’s recommended that your hardware mining rig (be it composed of ASICs equipment or simple CPU/GPU-based) is stored in a well-vented, cool location.

 So investing in a series of specialized cooling devices might also be an excellent idea.